‘Little old West Virginia’ sets pace on vaccine rollout

-KENOVA, WV (AP) — Griffith & Feil Drug has been in business since 1892, a family-owned, small-town pharmacy.
-This isn’t their first pandemic.
+KENOVA, W.Va.
+(AP) — Griffith & Feil Drug has been in business since 1892, a family-owned, small-town pharmacy.
+This isn’t its first pandemic.

 More than a century after helping West Virginians confront the Spanish flu in 1918, the drugstore in Kenova, a community of about 3,000 people, is helping the state lead the nation in COVID-19 vaccine distribution.

-More shots have gone into people’s arms per capita across West Virginia than in any other state, with at least 7.5% of the population receiving the first of two shots, according to federal data.
+More shots have gone into people’s arms per capita across West Virginia than in any other state, with at least 7.4% of the population receiving the first of two shots, according to state data.

 West Virginia was the first in the nation to finish offering first doses to all long-term care centers before the end of December, and the state expects to give second doses at those facilities by the end of January.